joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 > "Great pace and content, and opportunity to get clarification on some key concepts real time was priceless. **Highly recommended**!" 💯 - [Miles](https://twitter.com/tapster/status/1681582444707807234)

+## Format

+The 2-hour session combines live coding with hands-on exercises.

+There'll be a short break and a Q&A session at the end.

-## Resources
+## Extras

-A good portion of the workshop is live coding – sometimes I'll be driving and other times you will be given prompts to complete with other attendees.
-The session will have one break and wrap up with Q&A.

-Attendees will also receive:
+You'll also get:

-* **iOS + Rails codebases** - Access to private GitHub repositories to work through during the workshop.
-Together, these build the groundwork for launching your own Turbo Native app.
+* **iOS + Rails codebases** - The groundwork for launching your own Turbo Native app.
-* **Turbo Native community** - A Discord server invitation to discuss Turbo Native and the take home activities with other attendees and myself.
+* **Turbo Native community** - Access to a Discord server to discuss Turbo Native.

 ## Register

-Tuesday, October 17 at 10am-12pm PT on Zoom. $99 per person.
+When: Tuesday, October 17 at 10am-12pm PT on Zoom \| Cost: $99 per person

 <%= render Workshop::CTA.new(newsletter: site.data.newsletters.workshop, event_id: site.config.fathom.events.workshop_ticket, hide_count: true) %>